By Hugh Winig, M.D.

 Dr. Winig is a retired psychiatrist and a longtime OLLI @Berkeley member and volunteer

 Hugh Winig, M.D. is a retired psychiatrist, the author of a book of short stories and a book of humanistic aphorisms.
 He was a founding Trustee of the Lafayette Library and Learning Center and a past President of the East Bay Psychiatric Association.
-He is a longtime OLLI @Berkeley member, volunteer, and contributor to our blog.
+He is a longtime OLLI @Berkeley member and volunteer.